Many of the operations described in this topic can be performed using keyboard shortcuts.

 The Save option saves the current workflow under its existing title.
 If the workflow has not been saved before, clicking File | Save performs a Save As operation.

-The Save As option saves the current workflow under the title you enter and creates an item for the workflow in ArcGIS with that same title.
+The Save As option saves the current workflow under the title you enter and creates an item for the workflow in ArcGIS with the same title.
 The URL of the new item is used as the workflow's URL.
 The URL appears on the Info panel in Workflow Designer.

 The Import option imports a previously exported workflow into Workflow Designer.
 For more information, see Import and Export Workflows.